Based Monsta (MONSTA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Based Monsta Historical Price

-According to the latest data gathered on Based Monsta live price page, the current price of Based Monsta is 0.00003827USD.
-The circulating supply of Based Monsta(MONSTA) is 9.28B MONSTA , giving it a market capitalization of $355.05K.
+According to the latest data gathered on Based Monsta live price page, the current price of Based Monsta is 0USD.
+The circulating supply of Based Monsta(MONSTA) is 9.28B MONSTA , giving it a market capitalization of $371.21K.

 The Based Monsta Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MONSTA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.